 On Monday, I had an exchange with a disabled veteran about healthcare from the Veterans Affairs.
-The discussion was about whether VA healthcare is the same to the healthcare.
+The discussion was about whether VA healthcare is the same as civilian healthcare.
 It took place on the Facebook group “Disabled Veterans – Chapter 31 Voc Rehab.”

 Background: I met with the Department of Veterans Affairs last march about Chapter 31 Vocational Rehabilitation.
 Part of that policy discussion centered on health insurance for disabled veterans in college.